Meistersaal: The swinging 1920s

 In the 1920s the Meistersaal started to build a reputation for itself amongst the blooming artistic scene in Berlin.
 On the ground floor of the building the publishers Malik-Verlag, under the management of Wieland Herzfelde, and the Gallery George Grosz took up residence here.
 And on 27 January 1921 Kurt Tucholsky performed a reading in the Meistersaal.

 Furthermore, stars of the nascent silver screen made regular appearances here such as the silent film actor Carl de Vogt and Ludwig Hardt staged frequent performances in the Meistersaal.
 As a result of some rather controversial exhibitions held in the ground floor gallery, which took a critical look at social issues of the times and gained some notoriety in Berlin, The Guild of Masons, who considered themselves to be representatives of conservative morality, refused to extend the leases to their unpopular tenants.
 Therefore, the Malik-Verlag house was forced to find new premises in 1926.
 Today their presence here is commemorated by a plaque.

 1933–1945: National Socialistic times and the 2nd World War

 From 1933 the State Chamber Music Orchestra held their concerts in the Meistersaal and in 1936 the Chilean pianist Claudio Arrau held a series of concerts here performing the entire piano works of Johann Sebastian Bach, a feat that aided considerably his subsequent fame and popularity.
 During the night from the 22 to 23 November 1943 the rear wing of the building was completely destroyed by an allied bombing attack.
-The Meistersaal itself remained relatively intact although during the war no further events took place here.
+The Meistersaal itself remained relatively intact although during the war no further events took place there.